-Finally, a stroll towards the Old Town and across the Ponte Mario Martire.
-Stop for a moment on this bridge, which commemorates the Cosentino pilot Martire, captured by the SS in 1944.
+Take a stroll towards the Old Town and across the Ponte Mario Martire – stop for a moment on this bridge, which commemorates the Cosentino pilot Martire captured by the SS in 1944.
 Thought to have been a spy, Martire was sent to Mauthausen (Austrian concentration camp) and died in the camp a year later.

-Come off the bridge and you’re now in Piazza Dei Valdesi with the Mary Jane Pubhouse slightly to the right.
+Once across the bridge and you’re now in Piazza Dei Valdesi with the Mary Jane Pub House slightly to the right.

 Corso Bernardino Telesio

-Named after the Italian Philosopher and Natural Scientist, Bernardino Telesio, this once main road for Cosenza Vecchia is lined with ancient artisanal shopfronts.
-Make sure you visit during opening hours, otherwise all you will see is rows of shutters.
+Named after the Italian Philosopher and Natural Scientist Bernardino Telesio, this once main road for Cosenza Vecchia is lined with ancient artisanal shopfronts.
+Make sure you visit during opening hours, otherwise all you see is rows of shutters.

-If you keep walking up Corso Bernardino Telesio, you’ll eventually find yourself in the heart of the historic centre – Piazza Duomo, with the Cathedral of Santa Maria Assunta (Duomo), built in the middle of the 11th century.
+Keep wandering up Corso Bernardino Telesio to eventually find yourself in the heart of the historic centre – Piazza Duomo.
+The impressive Cathedral of Santa Maria Assunta (Duomo) was built in the middle of the 11th century.